BAYLIE’S WISH

 To capture the spirit of such a beautiful young woman in only a few words isn’t easy to do.

 Bailey preferred to spell her name as Baylie, so to honor her wishes, we have changed the spelling of her name to the one she liked best.
 Baylie was only nineteen years old when she succumbed to her catastrophic injuries.
-The tragedy occured during an evening out with friends during her first weekend back at college for her sophomore year.
-Baylie was struck by a car after walking into six lanes of traffic, in a confused, and disorientated state.
+The tragedy occurred during an evening out with friends, during her first weekend back at college.
+Baylie was starting her sophomore year.

 Brave, strong, confident, determined, and highly intelligent, Baylie was one of a kind.
-Baylie could move mountains, and was destined for greatness.
+Baylie could move mountains and was destined for greatness.
 Baylie was the very best friend anyone could ever have, and the girl who stood up for the underdog.
-Baylie had wanted to be a doctor from the time she could talk, and was certain she would accomplish her goal.
+Baylie had wanted to be a doctor from the time she could speak and was certain she would accomplish her goal.
 She was headed to med school, with an undergrad in pre-med, neuroscience.
 Baylie’s dreams were big, but her heart was even bigger.
-Her bright light, and her strong spirit were evident to everyone.
-Baylie had wisdom beyond her years, and was truly a class act.
+Her bright light and her strong spirit were evident to everyone.
+Baylie had wisdom beyond her years and was truly a class act.

 Baylie was always compassionate, always a helper, and always kind, but she could also be a lot of fun.
 She was silly, happy, and playful.
 She was delightful, outgoing, and friendly, but also a perfectionist and high achiever.
-She was generous, and thoughtful, a selfless person who put other peoples needs ahead of her own.
+She was generous and thoughtful, a selfless person who put other people’s needs ahead of her own.
 She was beautiful inside and out, an earth angel who was destined for so much more than what the world could provide for her.
-I have been incredibly blessed to be her mother.
+Baylie has changed the lives of many and will continue to change lives through her legacy.
+I have been incredibly blessed to be her mother, in this lifetime, and in the next.